BootBlock/PoSh-Backup/README.md

     (This will connect to the internet to check for a newer version of the script and inform you of the result.
 It will not perform any backup operations.)

     ### Integrated Backup Scheduling
     PoSh-Backup now includes a powerful feature to manage scheduled backups directly from your configuration file, providing a true "set and forget" capability.
-This works by translating schedule settings in your `User.psd1` into tasks within the native Windows Task Scheduler.
+This works by translating `Schedule` blocks within your `User.psd1` file—for both regular backup jobs and verification jobs—into tasks within the native Windows Task Scheduler.

     **How it Works:**
     1.  **Configure:** You define a `Schedule` block within any backup job in your `User.psd1` file.